paycoreio/docs/docs/connectors/cypix/index.md

 * `secret` --> Secret Key
 * `host` --> Host

-Also, choose Test mode for test connection with Cypix.
+Also, select Test or Live mode according to the type of account to connect with Cypix.

 !!! success
     You have connected **Cypix** account!